 The inventory applies a realistic buildout density based on the development standards, market trends, and recent development to calculate capacity.
-Capacity on sites within the lower density zoning districts (i.e., R-A, R-1-AH, R-1, R-1-B, R-1-C, R-1-MH, R-1-MD and R-1-PRD) is calculated using 80 percent of the maximum allowable density.
+Capacity on sites within the lower density zoning districts (i.e., R-A, R-1-A, R-1-AH, R-1, R-1-B, R-1-C, R-1-MH, R-1-MD and R-1-PRD) is calculated using 80 percent of the maximum allowable density.
 For larger lots subdivided into single-family lots, it is assumed that one unit would be built per lot.

 Table 5-2 shows the buildout density of recently approved residential developments.
-As shown in the tTable 5-2, residential developments in the R-2 zoning district were built at an average of 84 percent of the maximum allowable density and multifamily developments in the R-3 zoning district were built at an average of 96 percent of the previous maximum allowable density.
+As shown in Table 5-2, residential developments in the R-2 zoning district were built at an average of 84 percent of the maximum allowable density and multifamily developments in the R-3 zoning district were built at an average of 96 percent of the previous maximum allowable density.
 However, this calculation is based on a maximum density of 25 units per acre.
-The City is proposing to recently increased the maximum density in the R-3 zone to 30 units per acre, which would allow for increased density of multifamily developments in the R-3 zoning district (more discussion below) in order to count R-3 zoned sites in the lower-income site inventory.
+The City recently increased the maximum density in the R-3 zone to 30 units per acre in order to count R-3 zoned sites in the lower-income site inventory.
 The assumption of 25 units per acre is only 80 percent of the new maximum density in the R-3 zone.
 Very little multifamily development has occurred in the R-4 zoning district.
 Only one project was constructed at 27.5 units per acre, which is 64 percent of the maximum allowable density (43 units per acre).
 Because there are limited examples to substantiate a higher density in the R-4 zone, the minimum density of 25 units per acre is assumed.
 Two affordable housing developments were approved using the RHN Overlay zone, which has a density range of 35-43 units per acre.
 One project was built at the higher end of the density range while the other project was approved closer to the minimum density.
 Based on these recent multifamily developments, the inventory uses the following realistic density assumptions to calculate residential capacity.